-The pdf_dir parameter can be used to specify the directory in which the PDF files are created.
+3) Specifying the location of final graphs: By default, the final PDF files (graphs) will be created in out_dir.
+This can be adjusted using the pdf_dir parameter.
 Like out_dir the specified directory is relative to the location of the experiment's log files and is automatically created if it does not exist.
-If not specified (by default) the PDF files will be created in out_dir.
 The parameter can be used as follows:

-'''

-fab analyse_spp_rtt:test_id=
+fab analyse_spp_rtt:test_id= 20131206-102931_dash_2000_tcp_newreno, out_dir=./results,pdf_dir=./pdfs fab analyse_all:omit_const=1

-20131206-102931_dash_2000_tcp_newreno,

-out_dir=./results,pdf_dir=./pdfs

-'''

-In many experiments we may have TCP flows where data only/mostly flows in one direction and TCP statistics in the other direction are basically constant).
+4) Suppressing small or unchanging datasets: In many experiments we may have TCP flows where data only/-mostly flows in one direction and TCP statistics in the other direction are basically constant.
 The omit_const parameter can be used to suppress any completely constant series (i.e. all values are identical).
 It can be used as follows: